shashirsb/wls-oci-migration-toolkit/README.md

 # wls-oci-migration-toolkit
 Migration Tool Kit for migrating on-prem workloads to OCI

+Pre-requisites: Install OCI CLI, Helm, Docker, python3, kubectl.
+                NOTE: If you are using OCI CloudShell all the required software are pre-installed.

 Please follow the steps in the same order

  1. Download weblogic-deploy.zip from https://github.com/oracle/weblogic-deploy-tooling/releases/latest